navadon/269103-2565-2-mid/README.md

 ## Questions

 1. Write four basic Linux commands that you learned in the class that you believe are the most useful and provide a brief description in your own words.

-**Answer:** ...
+**Answer:** ... ls command - It can use to display the names of files, requests and all of information about files in directory. cd command - It can use to change to the new working derectory or find directory in incomplete names. rm command - It can use to delete files in directory but the user must have write permission. pwd command - It can use to find the path that the user currently working.

 2. Explain what is “permission” in a file system and why it is important.